liferay/liferay-docs/discover/deployment/articles-dxp/08-lcs/02-lcs-preconfiguration.markdown

 [The last section](#upgrading-the-lcs-client-app)
-in this guide shows you how to upgrade the LCS client app once your server is registered and activated with LCS.
+in this guide shows you how to upgrade the LCS client app once your server is registered with LCS.
 We highly recommend that you upgrade the app whenever Liferay releases a new version of it.

 +$$$